Bitcoin Scripting

 IMPORTANT NOTE: For the sigScript, the public key used in the P2PKH script must come from the private_key parameter to the P2PKH_scriptSig() (it’s private_key.pub).
 If you use your global public key, it will work for this part, but it will fail for successive parts of this assignment.

-When you have finished the script, you can run it via python3 bitcoinctl.py part1 <utxo>, where <utxo> is the particular UTXO index from the split transaction that you are using to fund this one; it will report an error if you get it wrong.
+When you have finished the script, you can run it via python3 bitcoinctl.py part1 <utxo>, where <utxo> is the particular UTXO index from the split transaction that you are using to fund this one; it will report an error (likely while crashing) if you get it wrong.
 The <utxo> field is the integer UTXO index, which is indexed from 0.
 Some common errors at this point are:

 You should notice your wallet balance has decreased.